GabrielMedinaJaudes/QuoteGenerator/README.md

 Install pyttsx3 in the terminal with the following command: pip install pyttsx3

-Note: on lines 36, 38, 41, 43, 46, the location of the images will have to be altered to the location of the downloaded zip file.
+Note: on lines 36, 38, 41, 43, 46, the location of the images will have to be altered to the location of the images in the folder.

 To run the project, just run "Hackathon.py"